 We look forward to exchanging ideas for the future!

-Newly discovered paintings by Violante Ferroni
+Newly discovered painting by Violante Ferroni

 Eighteenth-century treasures by Florentine woman who painted 'the plague'.